GUIDE 2024

 What are Document Control Procedures?

-Document control procedures are frameworks or guidelines that specify how to perform activities related to document control.
+Document control procedures are frameworks or guidelines that specify how to perform activities related to the document control process.

 What is Document Control?

-Document control refers to the profession and practice of ensuring that approved document management standards are followed for document creation, review, modification, issuance, distribution, and accessibility.
+Document control refers to the profession and practice of ensuring that approved document management processes and standards are followed for document creation, review, modification, issuance, distribution, and accessibility.

-Document control is a key component of organizational risk management and quality management system.
+Document control is a key component of organizational risk management and quality standards.

-Document control procedures ensure that the information contained in organizational documents is accurate and up-to-date, is updated regularly and that the proper process for documents updates is followed.
+The procedures ensure that the information in organizational documents is accurate and up-to-date, updated regularly and that you follow the proper process for all documents.

 Why are Procedures Important to Document Control?